-- A. In any position of part-time, permanent nature, the allowed vacation leave shall be that part of twelve days equal to the proportion that actual service bears to full-time service in the class of position in question. - B. Department heads shall have full responsibility and discretion for setting vacation periods for all employees under their supervision during the calendar year.
+1. In any position of a part-time, permanent nature, the allowed vacation leave shall be that part of ninety-six (96) hours equal to the proportion that actual service bears to full-time service in the class of position in question.

+2. Department heads shall have full responsibility and discretion for setting vacation periods for all employees under their supervision during the calendar year.

-- C. Any employee, regardless of length of permanent service with the county, shall be entitled upon resignation, retirement or layoff to compensation in-lieu-of accrued vacation, payable as of the last day of his employment. - D. All employees shall be encouraged to make use of earned vacation time in accordance with the provisions of this article.
-In exceptional circumstances, however, with the consent of the employee and the approval of the Board of Supervisors, the department head may allow such employee to forego the taking of a vacation and be compensated in lieu thereof; provided however, that any employee who is given the opportunity to take his earned vacation and who does not do so shall be deemed to have waived the vacation and shall not be entitled to compensation therefore. - E. Any employee who has served the county for five (5) years of continuous service is thereafter entitled to fifteen (15) days of paid vacation per year to be computed on the basis of one and one-fourth (1 1/4) days per month of service, and such employees shall be entitled to accumulate such vacation time to a maximum of thirty (30) days.
-Each represented employee completing ten (10) years of continuous service shall be entitled to accrue eighteen (18) days of vacation leave with pay per year of full-time service.
-Any employee having seventeen (17) years of service shall be entitled to having twenty (20) working days of vacation leave for each year of full-time service.
-Such vacation shall accrue at the rate of one and two-thirds (1 2/3) working days per month of service. - F. No person shall be permitted to work for compensation for the county in any capacity during the time of his paid vacation from county service.
+3. Any employee, regard less of length of permanent service with the county, shall be entitled upon resignation, retirement or layoff to compensation in lieu of accrued vacation, payable as of the last day of his employment.

+4. All employees shall be encouraged to make use of earned vacation time in accordance with the provisions of this article.
+In exceptional circumstances, however, with the consent of the employee and the approval of the Board of Supervisors, the department head may allow such employee to forgo the taking of a vacation and be compensated in lieu thereof; provided however, that any employee who is given the opportunity to take his earned vacation and who does not do so shall be deemed to have waived the vacation and shall not be entitled to compensation therefore.

+5. Any employee who has served the county for five years of continuous service is thereafter entitled one hundred and twenty hours (120) of paid vacation per year to be computed based on ten (10) hours per month of service, and such employees shall be entitled to accumulate such vacation time to a maximum of two hundred forty hours.
+Each represented employee completing ten (10) years of continuous service shall be entitled to accrue one hundred forty-four hours of vacation leave with pay per year of full-time service.
+Any employee having seventeen years of service shall be entitled to one hundred sixty (160) hours of vacation leave for each year of full-time service.
+Such vacation shall accrue at the rate of 13.33 hours per month of service.

+6. No person shall be permitted to work for compensation for the county in any capacity during the time of his paid vacation from county service.